 Save as a package or a single file

-If your document, spreadsheet, or presentation is 500 MB or larger you might see a message when you attempt to save it:
+If your document, spreadsheet, or presentation is 500 MB or larger you might see a message:

 - Pages 5.5 or later: "Would you like to save this document as a package?”